 The same cleaning techniques recommended for faux fur coats can be used for faux fur blankets, throws and removable pillow covers that have become a decorating staple.

-You will have the best results when cleaning faux fur that is short in length or looped.
+You will have the best results when washing if the faux fur is short in length or looped.
 Long-haired and shaggy fake fur accessories are very prone to knotting and matting.
-If you plan to wash them at home, long and shaggy faux fur should always be hand washed.
+If you plan to wash long and shaggy faux furs at home, always opt for hand washing instead of using a washing machine.
 When cleaning any type of faux fur, avoid as much agitation (spinning or wringing) and high heat as possible.

 How to Wash Faux Fur Coats and Accessories